Apply and Make your Ideas a Reality

 Transfer students can apply using the UD online application.
 The application priority deadline for the spring semester is Nov.
 1 and the fall semester is May 1.
 Review the transfer website for information on the admissions process.

-The international application for fall 2024 is now open.
+The AAP application for fall 2024 is open.

 Over-60 Tuition-Free Degree Program Undergraduate Application